LarkspurCA/androidweardocs/project.rst

 Create an Android Studio Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You create a new wearable project using the Android Studio new project wizard.
+This procedure describes an project that implements both a handheld and wearable app.
+Android Wear 2.0 watches (OS 7.1 or later) do not require a paired handheld app.
+However, the example code in some sections of this guide do utilize a handheld device.

 1. Launch Android Studio.